joakimmj/ml_course/README.md

 __Data set__:

-You can have a look at the data in the [sms csv file.](files/spam_data/sms_source.csv)
+You can have a look at the data in the [sms csv file.](files/spam_data/sms_source.csv) Do not click any links in the text.
+They are spam, and may be bad for your health.

 Spam     | SMS
 -------- | ----------------------------------------------------------------------------------